bernd/sea-watch-app/docu/userguide/admin.md

 The little gear symbol in the top right corner of each casebox allows you to edit the information.
 When you have finished click 'Update Case' to save your changes.

 ###### Get involved
-The 'Get involved' button on the left hand-side just below the casebox map ...
+If you want to get involved with a case, use the 'Get involved' button on the left hand-side just below the casebox map to show other users that you are involved in the respective case.
+Just click 'Get involved' and you will be listed under 'Involved' at the bottom of the casebox.

 ###### Chat
 On the right-hand side just below the casebox map you find another small button with a number on it.
 This button leads you to a chatroom which will allow you and other users to exchange information on the respective case.
 The number on the button shows you how many messages there are in the chat.